twitter-archive/sekhmet/README.md

 ---

-In Egyptian mythology, Sekhmet (means "the powerful one") is a warrior goddess as well as goddess of healing.
-She is depicted as a lioness, the fiercest hunter known to the Egyptians.
-It was said that her breath formed the desert.
-She was seen as the protector of the pharaohs and led them in warfare. [wikipedia](https://en.wikipedia.org/wiki/Sekhmet)

 **What is this repo or project?**

   - For Twitter, the Sekhmet project represents the foundational tools and building blocks for gaining insights and diagnosing system health in real-time.
 The first arc of that work is the *Monitor Evaluator*.
 We are initially sharing the spec for community input, but will be sharing the source code and examples in the not too distant future.